wong2/awesome-mcp-servers/README.md

 - **[VideoDB](https://github.com/video-db/agent-toolkit/tree/main/modelcontextprotocol)** - Server for advanced AI-driven video editing, semantic search, multilingual transcription, generative media, voice cloning, and content moderation.
 - **[VISO TRUST](https://github.com/visotrust/viso-mcp-server)** - Access and manage your VISO TRUST third-party risk program directly through your AI assistant.
 - **[WayStation](https://waystation.ai/connect/mcp-server)** — A universal remote MCP server that connects to popular productivity tools such as Notion, Monday, AirTable, and many more.
+- **[WebDataSource](https://webdatasource.com/releases/latest/mcp/index.html)** - Web Crawler for AI Agents.
+Supercharge your AI agents with an MCP-ready web crawler that delivers real-time insights from the web and your private knowledge bases.
 - **[Webflow](https://github.com/webflow/mcp-server)** - Interact with Webflow APIs to list and edit your site and CMS data.
 - **[WebScraping.AI](https://github.com/webscraping-ai/webscraping-ai-mcp-server)** - Interact with **[WebScraping.AI](https://WebScraping.AI)** for web data extraction and scraping.
 - **[Xero](https://github.com/XeroAPI/xero-mcp-server)** - Interact with the accounting data in your business using our official MCP server